thebuggenie/thebuggenie/URL_REWRITE.md

 #### Apache setup

-Set up the virtual host as usual, but point the `DocumentRoot` for The Bug Genie to the `thebuggenie/` subfolder inside the main folder.
+Set up the virtual host as usual, but point the `DocumentRoot` for The Bug Genie to the `public/` subfolder inside the main folder.
-Make sure the apache virtual host setup has `AllowOverride All` for the folder where The Bug Genie is located, and make sure the `.htaccess` file inside the `thebuggenie/` folder is accessible to Apache.
+Make sure the apache virtual host setup has `AllowOverride All` for the folder where The Bug Genie is located, and make sure the `.htaccess` file inside the `public/` folder is accessible to Apache.

+If this is a permanent setup, you may also want to copy the .htaccess directives into the virtual host setup after verifying the installation works as expected.

 #### The Bug Genie setup